SwapysProject/Offline_Voice_Authentication/README.md

 5.  **Resemblyzer `embed_utterance`:** Generates the speaker embedding from the preprocessed audio.
 6.  **Averaging (Registration):** Embeddings from multiple samples are averaged.

-## Performance*   **Liveness Detection:** **CRITICAL LIMITATION.** The placeholder provides no real anti-spoofing capability.
-*   **Discrimination Power:** Resemblyzer, even enhanced, might not provide sufficient separation between similar voices compared to state-of-the-art models (like those in SpeechBrain/Pyannote).
-The achievable security depends heavily on the tested score gap.
-*   **Noise Robustness:** Without active noise reduction, performance will degrade significantly in noisy environments.
-Re-enabling `noisereduce` might help with *some* noise types but requires careful testing as it previously harmed discrimination.
-*   **Security:** This is a demonstration.
-Real-world use needs more rigorous FAR/FRR analysis, potential use of score normalization techniques, and hardening.
-*   **Visualization:** Text bar is basic.
-*   **Error Handling:** Could be more specific.
-*   **Database Schema:** Assumes fixed embedding dimension.